Motivic integration and the birational invariance of BCOV invariants: Abstract

 \section{Abstract}

-Bershadsky, Cecotti, Ooguri and Vafa constructed a real valued invariant for Calabi--Yau manifolds, which is now called the BCOV invariant.
+Bershadsky, Cecotti, Ooguri and Vafa constructed a real valued invariant for Calabi--Yau manifolds, which is now called the BCOV torsion.
+Based on it, a metric-independent invariant, called BCOV invariant, was constructed by Fang--Lu--Yoshikawa and Eriksson--Freixas i Montplet--Mourougane.
 The BCOV invariant is conjecturally related to the Gromov--Witten theory via mirror symmetry.
 Based upon previous work of the second author, we prove the conjecture that birational Calabi--Yau manifolds have the same BCOV invariant.
 We also extend the construction of the BCOV invariant to Calabi--Yau varieties with Kawamata log terminal singularities, and prove its birational invariance for Calabi--Yau varieties with canonical singularities.
 We provide an interpretation of our construction using the theory of motivic integration.